-Many of us deal with oversharing – either as recipients of overly personal information, or as targets, resisting the pressure to self-disclose.
+Many of us deal with oversharing — either as recipients of overly personal information, or as the target of an oversharer’s pressure to self-disclose.

 Here is a list of oversharing scenarios, and things readers can do to handle oversharers of all kinds.

 (And if you’d just like to vent about this BS, there are folks to chat with 24/7 here.)

 Sometimes people share too much in an effort to cultivate a certain image.
 They will get way too personal, way too fast, sharing private details of their unusual preferences, their sex life, or other topics usually reserved for intimate relationships.

 This oversharer wants their ‘dirt’ out in the open.
 They want to appear edgy.

 The provocateur shares for the sake of sharing – they want their ‘dirt’ out in the open.
 They want to appear edgy.
 They may even take pleasure in seeing others’ looks of shock or discomfort when presented with overly personal information.

 Deal with a provocateur by politely acknowledging what they say, but declining to engage with it.
 Refrain from expressing surprise, as that fuels their oversharing.
 But do calmly change the topic to something more appropriate for how well you know each other.